mmistakes/so-simple-theme/events/stancon2018/index.md

 - [Executive decision making the Bayesian way:](#exec) This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
 Wed 8-9am, Thurs 3:30-4:10, Friday 8-9am.
 Jonathan Auerback, Eric Novik.

-- [Advanced Hiearical Models in Stan:](#advanced) The hard stuff.
+- [Advanced Hierarchical Models in Stan:](#advanced) The hard stuff.
 Ben Goodrich.
 9-10am Wed, 7-8am Thurs, 7-8am Friday.

 - [Model assessment, selection and inference after model selection](#model) The tutorial covers cross-validation, reference predictive and projection predictive approaches for model assessment, selection and inference after model selection.
 I discuss when cross-validation is useful and when we can do better than cross-validation (and why not to use WAIC).
 The tutorial is accommopanied with R notebooks using rstanarm, bayesplot, loo, and projpred packages.
 You can bring also your own data and model to get recommendations for model assessment and selection.
 Aki Vehtari, Thurs 8-9am